jaspreet457/db90ad2a-9bd5-11ee-8c90-0242ac120002/README.md

 3. start xampp server
 4. copy the path and paste it into the browser: http://localhost/myproject/studentform.php
+5. Place students.json file along with studentform.php file to run the program locally.

 If you are using the Yii framework then use these instructions:-
 1. Copy the view, controller, and model folder and replace it with your folder.
 2. Copy the JSON files and paste them into the view folder